 Effect of 2015 amendment: Technical cleanup.

 A motion to recede having failed shall be equivalent to the adoption of a motion to insist and shall be so entered upon the Journal.
 A motion to insist being decided in the negative shall be equivalent to the adoption of a motion to recede and shall be so entered upon the Journal.
 If the motion to insist prevails, the house so insisting shall request a committee of conference on the subject of disagreement and shall appoint a committee therefor.
 The other house may thereupon appoint such committee.
-Unless a different number is agreed upon, such conference committee shall consist of five members from each house.
+Unless a different number is agreed upon, such conference committee shall consist of three members from each house.

 Such committee shall consider and report upon only the subject matter of the amendment or amendments which were in disagreement, with necessary consequential changes.
 The committee shall meet at a convenient time, to be agreed upon by their Chairs, and upon notifying all conferees of the time and place of any such meeting, and having conferred freely, shall report to their respective houses the result of the conference.
-In case of agreement, the report shall be first made, with the papers referred accompanying it, to the house which refused to concur, and there acted upon; and such action, with the papers referred, shall be immediately reported by the Clerk to the other house.
+In case of agreement, the report shall be first made, with the papers referred accompanying it, to the house of origin, and there acted upon; and such action, with the papers referred, shall be immediately reported by the Clerk to the other house.
 In case of disagreement, the papers shall remain with the house in which the measure originated.
 If an agreement is reached, the report shall be made and signed in duplicate by at least a majority of the conferees from each house, one of the duplicates being retained by the conferees of each house.

-(b) With respect to any conference agreed to within the first fifty-one days of a regular session, the conference committee shall report to each house within seven days of agreement to conference or be discharged, except that upon a concurrent resolution duly adopted by a majority of those present and voting in each house, the presiding officer of each house may extend the conference not to exceed an additional three days.
+With respect to any conference agreed to within the first fifty-one days of a regular session, the conference committee shall report to each house within seven days of agreement to conference or be discharged, except that upon a concurrent resolution duly adopted by a majority of those present and voting in each house, the presiding officer of each house may extend the conference not to exceed an additional three days.
 In no event shall a conference committee report to each house later than 8:00 P.M. on the sixtieth day.

 With respect to any conference agreed to after the fifty-first day of a regular session, or any time during any extraordinary session, the conference committee shall report to each house within three days after agreement to conference or be discharged, except that such conference may be extended by concurrent resolution duly adopted by a majority of those present and voting in each house, for a period not to exceed one additional day.
 In no event shall a conference committee report to each house later than 8:00 P.M. on the sixtieth day.